Back to main news

 The value of investments and the income from them may go down as well as up and investors may not get back any of the amount originally invested.
 Because of this, an investor is not certain to make a profit on an investment and may lose money.
 Exchange rate changes may cause the value of overseas investments to rise or fall.

 This communication is for information purposes only and is based on our understanding of current UK tax legislation and HM Revenue and Customs (“HMRC”).
 Levels and bases of taxation and reliefs are subject to change and their value to you will depend on your personal circumstances.
 Nothing in this communication constitutes financial, professional or investment advice or a personal recommendation.
+Tax treatment depends on the individual circumstances of each client and may be subject to change in the future.

 This communication is for information purposes only.
 Nothing in this communication constitutes financial, professional or investment advice or a personal recommendation.
 This communication should not be construed as a solicitation or an offer to buy or sell any securities or related financial instruments in any jurisdiction.
 No representation or warranty, either expressed or implied, is provided in relation to the accuracy, completeness or reliability of the information contained herein, nor is it intended to be a complete statement or summary of the securities, markets or developments referred to in the document.